peyto15/peyto15/README.md

 - 👋 Hi, I’m Peyton!
 - 👀 I’m interested in cloud engineering, gaming, and computer hardware (personal or enterprise).
 - 🌱 I’m currently learning how to architect cloud systems, raise a few kiddos, and take better care of my lawn.
 - 💞️ I’m open to collaborating on anything under the sun that gets me excited.
-Most of my coding/dev background is in Python though.
+Most of my coding/dev background is in Python and Ansible though.
 - 📫 You can find my LinkedIn profile here: https://www.linkedin.com/in/prfane.
 Feel free to send me a message anytime!

 <!---